 Only about 7 percent of motorcycle wrecks occur without the involvement of another vehicle.
-More than 90 per cent of motorcycle accidents involve other vehicles.
+More than 90 percent of motorcycle accidents involve other vehicles.

 Despite the heightened dangers motorcyclists face, motorcycle use is actually on a steady upward trend in New York.
-In fact, with fuel prices going through the roof and the daily commute becoming a job in itself, motorcycles are gradually becoming a more practical choice for the way many New Yorkers get around our region.
+In fact, with fuel prices going through the roof and the daily commute becomes a job in itself, motorcycles are gradually becoming a more practical choice for the way many New Yorkers get around our region.
 Add our amazing, and growing, Long Island biker community to that, and you have the 6th leading state in the nation in terms of registered motorcyclists.
 The daily use of motorcycles, mopeds, scooters and other two-wheeled vehicles on New York streets and highways continues to grow.

 Motorcycle Fatalities on the Rise

 Today, the rate of motorcycle fatalities is as high as it has been since the late 1980s.
 At least part of this increase is due to changing policies in federal oversight over state helmet laws.
-Beginning in 1989, the federal government began withholding as much as 3 per cent of federal highway funding to states that didn’t enforce adequate helmet laws.
-In 1995, many of those conditions were repealed, and states in turn digressed to looser helmet law enforcement.
+Beginning in 1989, the federal government began withholding as much as 3 percent of federal highway funding to states that didn’t enforce adequate helmet laws.
+In 1995, many of those conditions were repealed, and states, in turn, digressed to looser helmet law enforcement.
 Today, in many states, only minors (or those under the age of 20) are required to wear helmets.
 Only 20 states and the District of Columbia require helmet use from all riders.
 Not surprisingly, New York is among those 20 states.